legerch/develop-memo/Network/access-point/README.md

   - Understand 5GHz band
     - [FR - Comprendre et configurer le DFS][doc-wifi-5-dfs-fr]
     - [EN - Introduction to 5 GHz WiFi Channels][doc-wifi-5-dfs-en]
+    - [DFS channels and why to avoid them][doc-wifi-5-dfs-channels-article]
 - Useful apps
   - **Linux:**
     - [Sparrow-wifi][app-sparrow-wifi] : Sparrow-wifi has been built from the ground up to be the next generation 2.4 GHz and 5 GHz Wifi spectral awareness tool